MagnusMannes/FDiagram/README.md

 Click anywhere within a component's body to drag it around the canvas.
 Each part's bounding box is now treated as a draggable area, so hollow regions are also easily clickable.

+## External drawings

+When uploading PDF drawings as assemblies the pages are now rendered at a higher resolution before being added to your BHA.
+This results in clearer images when exporting or printing your assemblies.